JohnAD/turn_based_game/README.md

 #
 # Game of Thai 21 example
 #
-# decription: Twenty one flags are placed on a beach.
+# Description: Twenty one flags are placed on a beach.
 Each player takes a turn
 # removing between 1 and 3 flags.
 The player that removes the last remaining flag wins.
 #
-# this game was introduced by an episode of Survivor: http://survivor-org.wikia.com/wiki/21_Flags
+# This game was introduced by an episode of Survivor: http://survivor-org.wikia.com/wiki/21_Flags
 #

 import strutils
 import turn_based_game
+import tables

 #
 # 1. define our game object